 Associate Professor, Department of Intercultural Communication, Faculty of International Studies, Ryukoku University

-Specializes in sociology, cultural anthropology, cultural studies, and gender studies.
-She came to Japan in 1997 as a Japanese-government-sponsored MEXT Scholarship student and entered the Osaka University Graduate School of Human Sciences in 1999.
+Specializes in sociology, cultural anthropology, and cultural studies.
+BAUWENS-SUGIMOTO came to Japan in 1997 as a Japanese-government-sponsored MEXT (Ministry of Education, Culture, Sports, Science and Technology) Scholarship student and entered Osaka University Graduate School of Human Sciences in 1999.
 She became a researcher at the 21st Century Center of Excellence Program in 2002 and an assistant professor in the Faculty of Manga at Kyoto Seika University in 2006.
 In 2007, she completed her Ph.D.
-She became a researcher at the Kyoto Seika University International Manga Research Center in 2011, a junior associate professor in the Ryukoku University Department of Intercultural Communication in 2014, and an associate professor in the Ryukoku University Faculty of International Studies in 2017.
+She became a researcher at Kyoto Seika University International Manga Research Center in 2011, junior associate professor at Ryukoku University Department of Intercultural Communication in 2014, and associate professor at Ryukoku University Faculty of International Studies in 2017.

 Born in Akita City, 1954.
 KURATA studied under CHIBA Tetsuya after graduating from high school.
 After working as an assistant for five and a half years, he struck out on his own.
 He won the 4th Shogakukan New Face Comic Award and made his debut with the prize-winning Moeizuru… (Start Sprouting…).
 KURATA won the 44th Shogakukan Manga Award in 1999 for Aji ichi monme (A Pinch of Seasoning), which he’d begun drawing in 1984.
 His Aji ichi monme series is currently ongoing.
 KURATA began teaching at Otemae University in 2009.
 He presently holds workshops in Japan and throughout the world, including China, Korea, Taiwan, Malaysia, Paris, Seattle, Mongolia, and Ukraine.
 He is a member of Manga Japan, and a director of the Japan Cartoonists Association.
 He has served as a judge for the Ministry of Foreign Affairs Japan International Manga Award, the Japan Cartoonists Association Manga Award, the Golden Dragon Award in Guangzhou, China, the Malaysian New Face Comic Award, and more.

-Psychiatrist, Critic, and Professor, Faculty of Medicine, University of Tsukuba
+Psychiatrist / Professor, Faculty of Medicine, University of Tsukuba / Critic

-Born in the town of Ikeda in the district of Nakagawa in Hokkaido Prefecture, and lives in the city of Sapporo.
+Born in Hokkaido Prefecture, and lives in the city of Sapporo.
 His real name is TEZUKA Hidehiko.
-He debuted in 1982 with Hissatsu no tenkosei (Killer Transfer Student), and his most important works include Blazing Transfer Student, Gyakkyo Nine (Nine in Adversity), Moeyo pen (Burn, Pen), Hoero pen (Roar, Pen), Chokyuu!
-Kido buto den G gundam (Heavyweight Mechanical Militant Legend G Gundam), and Anime tencho (Animation Store Manager).
-His ongoing serial manga include Aoi Hono (Blue Blaze) and Hero Company.
-Aoi Hono won an Award in the General category at the 60th Shogakukan Manga Awards, and the Excellence Award in the Manga Division at the 18th Japan Media Arts Festival.
+He debuted in 1982 with Hissatsu no tenkosei (Killer Transfer Student), and his most important works include Blazing Transfer Student (1983-85), Gyakkyo nain (Nine in Adversity, 1989-91), Moeyo pen (Burn, Pen, 1990-91), Hoero pen (the Roar, Pen series, 2000-10), Chokyuu!
+Kido buto den G gundam (Heavyweight Mechanical Militant Legend G Gundam, 2010-16), and Anime tencho (Animation Store Manager, 2000-).
+His ongoing serial manga include Aoi honoo (Blue Blaze, 2007-) and Hero Company (2011-).
+Aoi honoo won an Award in the General category at the 60th Shogakukan Manga Awards, and the Excellence Award in the Manga Division at the 18th Japan Media Arts Festival.
 He presently serves as the president and representative director of Aibic Co., Ltd.

 Manga Division Selection Members